Optimising Non-Thermal Acid Maturation of Giant Gourami (Osphronemus gouramy) as a Novel Food Processing Technology

 Multidisciplinary

 Methodology: A laboratory-based semi-controlled experimental design was applied using fresh gourami fillets immersed in organic acids derived from lime (Citrus aurantiifolia) and lemon (Citrus limon) juices at different ratios and immersion times.
-Maturation progression was evaluated using a semi-quantitative visual index (0–100%) based on color transformation and flesh firmness, with all treatments conducted in triplicate and reported as mean ± SD.
-The pH of citrus formulations was measured before immersion, and treatment effects were analyzed using one-way ANOVA followed by Tukey’s HSD test.
+Maturation progression was evaluated using a semi-quantitative visual index (0–100%) supported by triplicate mean ± SD measurements.
+Observations included colour transformation, flesh firmness, and macroscopic protein denaturation, while microscopic assessment and mechanical texture analysis validated structural myofibrillar changes.
+Statistical analysis using one-way ANOVA and Tukey’s HSD determined significant treatment differences.

 Main Findings: The optimal condition was a formulation containing 75% lime juice and 25% lemon juice with an immersion duration of 1,140 minutes, achieving 96% maturation.
 This treatment produced homogeneous myofibrillar protein denaturation, uniform colour transformation, and increased flesh firmness under non-thermal conditions.
 Single-acid treatments showed slower and less uniform maturation, indicating a synergistic effect of mixed citrus acids.
 The dense muscle fibre structure and high myofibrillar protein content of gourami contributed to enhanced structural stability during maturation.
 Statistical analyses confirmed significant differences among treatments at most immersion times.